dasupradyumna/launch.nvim/README.md

 2. **filetype** `string`
-    Optionally specify the filetype into which the current task is grouped, which is used by the `LaunchTaskFT` command to filter tasks based on current buffer filetype
+    Optionally specify the filetype into which the current task is grouped, which is used by the `LaunchTaskFT` and `LaunchShowTaskConfigsFT` commands to filter tasks based on current buffer filetype

 3. **command** *(required)* `string`
     Specifies the executable or program to execute in a new task instance